fsprojects-archive/zzarchive-powerpack/README.md

 This code is based on the F# PowerPack code drop under the OSS approved Apache 2.0 license from the original [F# Power Pack site](http://fsharppowerpack.codeplex.com/).

+### Maintainer(s)

+- We are seeking a primary active maintainer for this stable repo.
+Please record your interest by [adding an admin issue](https://github.com/fsprojects/FsProjectsAdmin/issues)

+The default maintainer account for projects under "fsprojects" is [@fsgit](https://github.com/fsgit) - F# Community Project Incubation Space (repo management)